Labour Inspectorate

 Essentially all establishments, apart from agricultural and forestry establishments, administrative departments and federal, province and municipal schools as well as private households.

-The locally competent labour inspectorate (→ Arbeitsinspektion)German text
+The locally competent labour inspectorate ( BMAW)German text

 Further links

-responsible for content: Federal Ministry of Labour, Family and Youth
+Responsible for the content: Federal Ministry of Labour and Economy